-The loss to the Frenchin killed and wounded in all these affairs was very comiderable, all quite equal to that of the allies.
-At Hondschoote there were are 3000 killed, wounded, and taken on either hand; and in these latter affairs the Dutch lost 2000 or 3000, with forty pieces of chon.
-The British lost also thirty-two siege-guns, but not many m, as they were not greatly empedand they saved their military hest, with their stores and begreated, But the Duke of York wrote his government to complain in the most indignant terms of the need to the departments of the Adv miralty and Ordnance, by which his army had been jeographicated, and some high dismissals occurd in consequence of his interest.
+The loss to the French n killed and wounded in all these affairs was very considerable, at quite equal to that of the allies.
+At Hondschoote there were an 3000 killed, wounded, and taken on either hand; and in the state affairs the Dutch lost 2000 or 3000, with forty pieces of choon.
+The British lost also thirty was siege-guns, but not many m, as they were not greatly engaged, and they saved their military hest, with their stores and beggers.
+But the Duke of York wrote his government to complain in the most indignant terms of the neget in the departments of the miralty and Ordnance, by while his army had been jeographical and some high dismissals occurred in consequence of his indignate.

 tations; for it would appear that the expected shipment never quitted the British shores.
 The Duke having again assembled his forces, advanced some battalions under Count d'Erbach, preceded by Harcourt's brigade of cavalry, towards Menin, who arrived on the 15th, too late to assist the Prince of Orange in an attack made on him, but opportunely, just as Houchard was on the point of attacking Beaulieu, near Bisseghem.
-The Austrian General, on receiving this reinforcement, sent forward a corps of cayalry against the left flank of his adversaries, and drove them across the Lys, so that the enemy fled in great alarm and left guns and baggage behind them, but got to Menin, Austrians and French together ; for just as D'Erbach's column arrived at the gate of Cambray with four battalions and six squadrons, Beaulieu's troops, flushed with victory, got to the gate of Thourout, and pushed the flying enemy through the town: the cavalry now got in amongst them, cut many hundreds to pieces, took many prisoners, and it was the momentary firmness of a rearguard' that enabled the French at length to reach the camp at Madelaine, near Lille, in safety.
+The Austrian General, on receiving this reinforcement, sent forward a corps of cayalry against the left flank of his adversaries, and drove them across the Lys, so that the enemy fled in great alarm and left guns and baggage behind them, but got to Menin, Austrians and French together; for just as D'Erbach's column arrived at the gate of Cambray with four battalions and six squadrons, Beaulieu's troops, flushed with victory, got to the gate of Thourout, and pushed the flying enemy through the town: the cavalry now got in amongst them, cut many hundreds to pieces, took many prisoners, and it was the momentary firmness of a rearguard' that enabled the French at length to reach the camp at Madelaine, near Lille, in safety.
 The Duke of York advanced the following day through Menin to Cysoing, but the Prince of Coburg recalled Beaulieu to Bavay, ordering the Dutch to come to him also; thus leaving the Duke of York's corps to defend Flanders alone, His Royal Highness placed his head-quarters at Tournay.

-25. THE SUCCESSFUL GENERAL HOUCHARD GUILLOTINED.
+25. THE SUCCESSFUL GENERAL HOUGHARD GUILLOWNED.